Audition Updates

 Chamber Music Ensembles:

-For Fall 2023: All interested pianists should sign up for a live audition at cupiano.org.
+All interested pianists should sign up for a live audition at cupiano.org.
 All other instruments please fill out the online application and submit a video audition as follows: To apply for chamber music ensembles, please fill out this form and include a link to a video audition.
 The video audition should consist of two short, contrasting selections.
 Excerpts of longer pieces are fine.
 Be sure the video is set to Unlisted.
 All students will need to submit the form and video, including returning students.
-All materials are due by 11:59 pm on August 20.
+All materials are due by 11:59 pm on January 21.
 Students will be notified of groups and coaches during the first week of classes.
 Please note that placement in a group is not guaranteed.
 For more information, please contact Juliana Pepinsky (jm857@cornell.edu).

 Early Music Lab: